Several years ago (before I went to Iraq) I was called for Jury Selection.

 The trial, as it turns out was for a felony charge of robbery and assault.
 I will summarize to the best of my recollection.
 The defendant was a young man, say, twenty something.
 The plaintiff, a young woman, also twenty something.

-The alleged crime: The defendant broke into the trailer-house of a third party (white male) again twenty something, with the intent of stealing a shotgun and maybe a few beers.
-By the way, all the principles in this event were white and actually knew each other.
+The alleged crime: The defendant (white male) broke into the trailer-house of a third party again twenty something, with the intent of stealing a shotgun and maybe a few beers.
+By the way, all the principles in this event were white and actually knew each other and were supposedly ‘friends’.

 The defendant was unaware that the trailer was occupied by the young woman, who happened to be engaged to a fourth party, but claimed to just sleeping in the trailer, “because she had gotten too drunk to drive home.”
 The owner of the trailer was not home at this time.